-School Leaders have a strong and unwavering ambition to continually provide an energetic and diverse curriculum that meets the needs of all learners within the context of the complexity of provision; EYFS, all Key Stages and full range of SEND.
+School Leaders have a strong and unwavering ambition to continually provide an aspirational and diverse curriculum that meets the needs of all learners within the context of the complexity of provision; EYFS, all Key Stages and full range of SEND.

 An outstanding curriculum cannot be bought in.
-Creating a learner driven curriculum, with a starting point based on teaching what really matters and removing gaps/barriers to learning in support of cultural capital success and character education strengths, needs and desired outcomes, continues to be a school priority focus.
+Creating a learner driven curriculum, with a starting point based on pupils acquiring powerful knowledge that supports development and removing gaps/barriers to learning in support of cultural capital success and character education strengths, needs and desired outcomes, continues to be a school priority focus.
 Cleaswell Hill School is a learning organisation and we work hard to ensure best practice outcomes.